cfpb/design-system/docs/pages/notifications.md

 guidelines: ""
 eyebrow: Components
 title: Alerts and validations
-description: Alerts reflect a user or system action and notify users to the state of a form or page.
-Validations appear inline with form fields and can highlight successful submissions, errors that need to be corrected, or details to know before submitting a form.
+description: Alerts and validations notify users to a change in the state of a form or page.
+Alerts reflect a user or system action and notify users to the state of a form or page.
+Validations appear inline with input fields and can highlight successful submissions, errors that need to be corrected, or details to know before submitting a form.
 use_cases: ""